Volumising Dermal Fillers

 Other areas that may benefit from some additional volume are the Cheeks.

-Increasing the volume in the cheekbone area will reduce eye bags and also lift lines around the mouth.
+Increasing the volume in the cheekbone area will reduce eye bags and also lift these lines in the lower face and also around the mouth.

 The Chin can be filled along the line of the jawbone and this can give some lift to the neck and also bring the profile of the face into better alignment.